 This sleeve is actually a great versatile feature – it works as an extra internal compartment where your kids could put their notebooks if they were to take the Daylite to school.
-On top of that, this backpack also has a small zippered pocket on the front panel, as well as two stretchy side pockets.
+On top of that, this backpack also has a small zippered pocket on the front panel.

-If you’re serious about camping trips with your kids, they will need a big backpack that can hold a lot of gear.
-And the Deuter kids’ backpack is exactly that – a durable, high quality pack with a 40-liter capacity.
+If you’re serious about camping trips with your kids, they will need a big hiking backpack that can hold a lot of gear.
+It’s a durable, high-quality pack with a 40-liter capacity.
 Just keep in mind that this is a big pack, so it’s only suitable for bigger kids.
 Or really small adults!

-The harness of this pack is actually adjustable, and it’s best for back lengths from 10 to 18 inches.
+The harness of this kid’s backpack is adjustable, and it’s best for torso lengths from 10 to 18 inches.
 This also means that this backpack for kids will grow along with them.
-They will be able to use the Deuter pack for years – perfect for parents who are tired of buying a new, bigger backpack every six months.

 This pack has an adult-looking harness.
 It features really thick padding and soft breathable mesh, for premium carrying comfort.
 And it has both a sternum strap and a hipbelt, ensuring that your little ones don’t actually feel the entire weight of their 40-liter pack.

-That huge capacity means that this pack is perfect for multi-day trips and that it can hold all the gear they might possibly need.
+That huge capacity means that this pack is perfect for multi-day trips.
 Plus, with multiple compartments and pockets, organizing all that gear will be effortless.

 The main compartment is very spacious, with internal pockets for separating items.
-Then, there are the two hipbelt pockets that are great for stuff your kids need handy at all times.
-And this has several carabiner attachment points, so it’s also possible to attach any bulkier gear to the exterior of the pack.
+Then, there are the two hip belt pockets that are great for stuff your kids need handy at all times.

 If you’re just looking for a quick and cheap solution, the Bseash backpack is a good option.
 It’s not a premium bag, but it’s under $20 and it will do just fine on your next hiking trip.
 This is a small pack, suitable for kids that are shorter than 4 feet.